The Challenges of Thought-Stopping

 “Try to pose for yourself this task: not to think of a polar bear, and you will see that the cursed thing will come to mind every minute.”
 Fyodor Dostoyevsky.

-Thought-Stopping is a very broad topic.
+Thought-Stopping is an extremely broad topic.
 And I want to be clear that I am focused on a very particular kind of rumination; the intrusive thoughts that afflict Hurt Partners recovering from infidelity.

 Triggers usually are an ongoing challenge in the early phase of affair recovery.
 Thought Stopping techniques may be an essential part of your affair recovery process.
 But Thought Stopping is only one tool, and your therapist may include other tools to help you manage triggers as well.